puppetlabs/pxp-agent/modules/pxp-module-puppet.md

 - `metadata` : This is used by the pxp-agent and doesn't need to be called by consumers
 - `run` : This action will attempt to trigger a Puppet run

-The `run` action has two required parameters:
+The `run` action has a single input entry:

-* `env` : An array of strings that match ".\*=.\*".
-These are environment variables that will be set before running Puppet.
 * `flags` : An array of strings that match "--.\*".
 These are cli flags that will be passed to the Puppet run.
 Note that you cannot use the "--.\*=.\*" format for specifying flags arguments; please pass the arguments in separate strings.

 You can use only a subset of Puppet's flags, including the "--no-.\*" variant where applicable: